lunarc/lunarc_docs/docs/linux_basics.md

 ## Redirection

+    < file

-< file Reads input from the file file.
+Reads input from the file file.

+    > file

-> file Writes standard output to the file file; i.e., an old file with the same name will be overwritten.
+Writes standard output to the file file; i.e., an old file with the same name will be overwritten.

+    >> file

->> file Appends standard output to the file file; i.e., the information will be added at the end of the file file, if it already exists.
+Appends standard output to the file file; i.e., the information will be added at the end of the file file, if it already exists.

+    2> file

-2> file Writes standard error to the file file.
+Writes standard error to the file file.

+    &> file

-&> file Writes standard output and error to the file file.
+Writes standard output and error to the file file.

+Example:

     myprog <inputfile >outfile 2>errfile

+The program `myprog` will read from the file `inputfile` and write its standard output to `outfile` and write error message to `errorfile`.
 ## Command execution

 ; Separates multiple commands on the command line; i.e., the semi-colon corresponds to pressing ENTER between commands.